 There is a set of circular mosaics installed in Flushing Meadows celebrating the two World's Fairs that the park hosted.
 This piece caught my eye — did Andy Warhol really create a tribute to Robert Moses, the despotic chief bureaucrat?
 The answer to this question, and the fascinating story behind it, can be found here.

-The smaller mosaic in the upper right recalls another artwork exhibited at the NYS Pavilion: Robert Indiana's "EAT" sculpture, which accidentally attracted throngs of hungry fair-goers who mistakenly assumed there was a restaurant inside the building.
+The smaller mosaic in the upper right recalls another artwork exhibited at the NYS Pavilion: Robert Indiana's EAT sculpture, which accidentally attracted throngs of hungry fairgoers who mistakenly assumed it was a sign for a restaurant.

 Built in 1869, this building sits beside a well that once pumped about 750,000 gallons of water per day into a nearby reservoir, which in turn fed the park's artificial watercourse (all the bodies of water in Prospect Park are man-made).
 When Brooklyn became part of New York City in 1898, it gained access to the city's water supply system, and the well and reservoir were no longer needed.